MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-insights.md

     ![Insight Focus mode](media/service-insights/power-bi-insight-focus.png)
 3. In Focus mode you can:

    * Filter the visualizations.
-If the **Filters** pane isn't already open, expand it by select the arrow on the right side of the window.
+If the **Filters** pane isn't already open, expand it by selecting the arrow on the right side of the window.

        ![Insight Filters menu expanded](media/service-insights/power-bi-insights-filter-new.png)
    * Pin the insight card to a dashboard by selecting **Pin visual**.